 While plastics recycling rates in the U.S. are continuing to increase, not all types of plastic packaging can be recycled.
 For example, some high-performance plastic packaging applications manufactured with a combination of resins are generally not compatible with current mainstream recycling technology.
-However, innovative manufacturers are using an emerging set of technologies to transform these non-recycled plastics into alternative fuels and feedstock materials for new manufacturing.
+However, innovative manufacturers are deriving fuel from plastic waste and developing new feedstock materials for manufacturing using an emerging set of technologies.
 We call the processes by which solid waste is converted into energy or feedstocks “energy recovery.”
 Through a combination of recycling and energy conversion, the United States recovered 27% of used plastics in 2013.
+Energy recovery is expected to grow, as plastic makers have set and are working to achieve aggressive goals for the reuse, recycling and recovery of 100% of plastic packaging by 2040, with interim goals by 2030.

 In 2015, leading companies throughout the flexible packaging value chain launched an effort to advance the understanding of how non-recycled types of flexible packaging (e.g., multi-layered pouches) can be effectively sorted for recovery.
 The collaboration, Materials Recovery for the Future, released results of its preliminary findings in 2016.
 Learn more.